loskoderos/moo/README.md

 Why not.

 ## Why use _Moo_?
 Seriously, for 99% of time you should not use this framework.
-Don't do it for sake of your and other developers wellbeing and mental health.
+Don't do it for sake of yours and other developers wellbeing and mental health.

 The only exception to that I can think of, is when you consider using raw .php scripts somewhere on a server.
 If that is the case, Moo can actually be useful.